alejocb/dpptam/README.md

      sudo apt-get install ros-indigo-desktop

-Or follow the following link:
+Or check the following link if you have any issue:

     http://wiki.ros.org/indigo/Installation/Ubuntu